LiaScript/docs/README.md

     --{{0}}--
 But it is not only possible to send back strings; well, technically it is still the case, but the strings might be represented differently.
-LiaScript allows the display of HTML and LiaScript code as well, which is then reparsed and thus allows for the recreation of nested structures as well.
+LiaScript allows the display of HTML and LiaScript code as well, which is then re-parsed and thus allows for the recreation of nested structures as well.

 <div style="width:100%;height:0;padding-bottom:71%;position:relative;"><iframe src="https://giphy.com/embed/fwbZnTftCXVocKzfxR" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/PLCnext-plcnext-phoenixcontact-plcnexttechnology-fwbZnTftCXVocKzfxR">via GIPHY</a></p>